openspending/spendb/doc/model/design.rst

 Physical model
 --------------

-When loading a :py:class:`~.Dataset`, OpenSpending will generate a set of tables (and columns) to represent the data.
+When loading a :py:class:`~.Dataset`, SpenDB will generate a set of tables (and columns) to represent the data.
 A table called ``<dataset_name>__entry`` will be generated for each dataset with an ``id`` column.
 The ``id`` is generated from a defined set of attributes